 (...and Happy New Year!)

 Ah, but how things have changed.
-Ever since the disappointment of 2020's cancelled Christmas market, Katowice has really pulled out all the stops to deliver holiday magic, and this year's market will even stay open into the new year to make up for lost time.
+Ever since the disappointment of 2020's COVID-cancelled Christmas market, Katowice has really pulled out all the stops to deliver holiday magic, and the city's annual Christmas market opens earlier than its Polish competitors, then powers through into the new year without even a day off.
 Sure, like all Christmas markets, it's completely commercial, but Katowice takes it even farther by racheting up the kitsch to levels not seen at most holiday fairs.
 In addition to the handsome wooden huts selling all manner of folkwares, ceramics, handicrafts, toys and holiday decoratons, Katowice's Christmas market is cluttered with dozens upon dozens of moving and singing animatronic holiday scenes to mesmerise your kids, or maybe give them the creeps.

-The Christmas market also features a tall German-style 'Christmas pyramid' (zee Germans' description not ours; it's one of those wooden windmill things with the candles, you know?) dispensing hot spiced wine into souvenir mugs, a huge Ferris wheel, a carousel, an ice rink, plenty of hot food, photo opportunities and more.
+The Christmas market also features a tall German-style 'Christmas pyramid' (zee Germans' description not ours; it's one of those wooden windmill things with the candles, you know?) dispensing over a dozen(!) different flavours of hot spiced wine into souvenir mugs, a huge Ferris wheel, a carousel, an ice rink, plenty of hot food, photo opportunities and more.
 Bundle up and check it out!

 Barbórka (Dec.
 4)December 4th in Poland sees the observance of Barbórka, the local name for the feast day of St. Barbara, patron saint of miners.
 Given the region's industrial heritage, this celebration of mining culture and the men who toil in darkness deep underground carries a special significance in Silesia.
 In Katowice, the biggest Barbórka pageantry takes place in Nikiszowiec, where the miners' marching band wakes everyone up at dawn to the sound of big brass and then the town comes out for more music and festivities around St. Anne's Church.